dylnb/esslli2015-monads/README.md

 disturbing the main computation.

-It is now well-established that natural languages expressions can be viewed as having a main (``at-issue'') effect and side effects.
+It is now well-established that natural languages expressions can be viewed as having a main ("at-issue") effect and side effects.
 The goal of this course is to explore how the technique of monadic programming can provide insight into semantic composition in natural language.
 Examples explored in detail include intensionality as a